garrettsherm/catch-of-the-day/readme.md

 ## Demo

-See the project deployed to now here https://cotd-nfshbnbsio.now.sh (Free hosting is slow, please be patient).
+See the project deployed to heroku here https://catch-of-the-day-garrettsherm.herokuapp.com (Free hosting is slow, please be patient).

 ## Installation